terious-stephens/teriouss-portfolio/README.md

 # teriouss-portfolio

-This is my display of the knowledge accumulated thoughout my career, expressed in a manner of the provided documents listed here.
+This is my display of the knowledge accumulated throughout my career, expressed in a manner of the provided documents listed here.

 Listed Docs:
 •	Acceptable Use Policy